muqaddaskhan1/smart-study-planner-ai/README.md

 ![Settings](settings.png)

-The settings page allows users to customize their experience, including dark mode preferences and account settings.
+The settings page allows users to customize their application preferences.

 ---